 Designated Villain: Jade in Absolution doesn't really do anything evil and never does anything to directly harm Agent 47.
 Though he comments that she could have been a valuable ally and she might have betrayed Travis and flew right to avoid punishment, she ended up becoming a loose end to be tied up...

-Vazano's popularity was addressed by IO in in a gameplay preview, where they made a Contract with the cop who abuses Vazano as the target.
+Fizano's popularity was addressed by IO in a gameplay preview, where they made a Contract with the sergeant who abuses him as the target.

 Blood Money has a mission where the character can disguise himself as a priest and officiate a shotgun wedding.
 Silent Assassin had him living with a priest.